alexmercerind/safe_local_storage/README.md

 I'm aware there are _good_ solutions available like [`package:isar`](https://pub.dev/packages/isar) & many more.

 It's quite hard to believe but [`package:shared_preferences`](https://pub.dev/packages/shared_preferences) on Windows & Linux, just [treats your cache like any normal text file](https://github.com/flutter/plugins/blob/main/packages/shared_preferences/shared_preferences_windows/lib/shared_preferences_windows.dart).
 This makes your app's cache very-very prone to get corrupted.
-Your saved data will eventually get corrupted (with higher chances if you store large amount data) & there will be no way to bring it back.
-Secondly, it just keeps all the data in one single file, making the matters even worse.
+Your saved values will eventually get corrupted (with higher chances if you store large amount data) & there will be no way to bring it back.
+Secondly, it just keeps all the values in one single file, making the matters even worse.
 There's no atomicity, isolation or roll-back support.
 It's a really bad choice when building something useful, atleast on Windows or Linux.

 The [`package:isar`](https://pub.dev/packages/isar) is quite good & seems well built, but I don't need Rust (or additional shared libraries) for something as simple as storing non-relational data.
 Dart is a natively compiled language & quite fast for the purpose.